Please check my What’s On page for the latest workshops and courses available.

 “Fabulous!
 I feel now I have come out of my shell thanks to Alex, who is an inspiration and an encouragement” (Workshop Attendee)

 Alex also delivers to and with: Schools, Museums, INSET, Art Clubs, Conference, Nature Reserves, and Weddings.
-In 2018 she is starting an independent Art Foundation Course.
-(Please click on the blue for further details or feel free to make contact.)
+In 2018 she is starting an independent Art Foundation Course in the Lake District.
+Please click on the blue for further details or feel free to make contact.)

 Through the experience I have gained working in and with educational communities, I understand the complexities and commitments that schools have to work within in order to deliver the curriculum, and I also recognise the many challenges that young people face within today’s world of fast-moving technological change and opportunities.